 - suicidal feelings

-Typically individual counselling is arranged for weekly sessions, however depending on circumstances I can offer flexibility to accommodate your individual needs.
-I offer both short-term counselling and a longer term open-ended approach, and at the first session we can work out what will be right for you.
+Typically individual counselling is arranged for weekly sessions, however I can offer flexibility.
+I offer both short-term counselling and a longer term open-ended approach.
+In the first session we can think about the best approach for you.